HanaDigital/NovelScraper/README.md

 ## CONTRIBUTE

 Contributing to this project is very straight forward.
-This is a step-by-step guide on how to add a source to the app.
+There is a step-by-step guide on how to add a source to the app.

 You can find the contribution guide [here](https://github.com/HanaDigital/NovelScraper/wiki/Contribution-Guide).